 About Me.
 I am a warm, creative, adaptable and open-minded person with a diverse professional background spanning academia, technical theatre and various psychotherapy and mental health roles.
 I am a mum to three girls, one of whom I gave birth to and two of whom I met when they were a little older, co-parenting in a polyamorous family in Bexley, London.
 I trained as a Doula because I passionately believe every birth is a life-altering experience and yet many of us are encouraged to spend more time researching and debating which pram to buy then where and how we want to birth our baby!
 I saw how many of us, particularly first time parents, yearned for traditional support structures and wanted a robust set of skills to step in and help families and birthing people at this profoundly important (and sometimes a little overwhelming!) time.
 I am fiercely committed to offering all families non-judgemental and evidence-based information alongside plenty of love, wisdom, and a respect for the profound significance of birth.
 Oh, and tea.
 Lots, and lots, of tea!

 My Support.
 Pinning down exactly what my support will look like can be tricky as the relationship will naturally differ from family to family and from birth to birth.
-More examples of the support I can provide can be found on my website www.thedoulamanda.co.uk but might include: – Signposting evidence based information to assist you in making confident, informed decisions around pregnancy, birth planning, contingency planning, and 4th trimester choices. – Providing practical and emotional support planning for and adapting to life with the new baby, be it a first baby or a new sibling joining the family constellation. – Providing practical and emotional support during labour; perhaps through massage, encouragement or other comfort techniques we identified in advance as appropriate and supportive for you. – Post-birth support at home, which may include breastfeeding / chestfeeding support, supporting you to develop practical skills for example holding, feeding and changing your baby / light housework or food preparation by agreement.
+More examples of the support I can provide can be found on my website www.thedoulamanda.co.uk but might include: – Signposting evidence based information to assist you in making confident, informed decisions around pregnancy, birth planning, contingency planning, and 4th trimester choices. – Providing practical and emotional support planning for and adapting to life with the new baby, be it a first baby or a new sibling joining the family constellation. – Providing practical and emotional support during labour; perhaps through massage, position changes, encouragement or other comfort techniques we identified in advance as appropriate and supportive for you. – Post-birth support at home, which may include breastfeeding / chestfeeding support, supporting you to develop practical skills for example holding, feeding and changing your baby / light housework or food preparation by agreement.